 Emmi Itäranta (b.1976) holds two MA degrees, one in Drama and another in Creative Writing.
 Her award-winning debut novel Memory of Water (Teemestarin kirja) was published in Finland in 2012 to great accolades, followed by The Weaver (Kudottujen kujien kaupunki) in 2015.
 Her latest novel The Moonday Letters was published in September 2020.

 Itäranta’s writing has been compared to that of Ursula K. Le Guin.
 Her honours include the Young Aleksis Kivi Prize 2013, the Kalevi Jäntti Literary Prize 2012 and first place in the Teos Fantasy and Sci-Fi Literary Contest 2011.

-Memory of Water was sold to 21 languages to date, and it has also been nominated for the Philip K. Dick Award, the Arthur C. Clarke Award recognizing the best science fiction novel published in the UK in 2014, and the Golden Tentacle award.
-In addition, Itäranta has been included on the Honor List of the James Tiptree, Jr. Award.
+Memory of Water has sold to over 25 languages to date, and it has also been nominated for the Philip K. Dick Award, the Arthur C. Clarke Award recognizing the best science fiction novel published in the UK in 2014, and the Golden Tentacle award.
+In addition, Itäranta has been included on the Honor List of the Otherwise Award (formerly James Tiptree, Jr. Award).

 Itäranta’s cv is an eclectic mix of writing-related activities, including stints as a columnist, theatre critic, press officer and dramaturge.
 Her poems, short stories, articles and essays have appeared in anthologies, film magazines and science fiction magazines in the UK and Finland.
 She now lives in Finland after 14 years in the United Kingdom.